sihyun-yu/Ogogada/Reports/[DP1] Needfinding.md

 * POS uncomfortable for payment & revision

 >> ![](./Images/pos1.png)
->> so many buttons in POS UI
+>> There are so many buttons in POS UI
 >> ![](./Images/pos2.png)
->> hard to know the meaning of each button
+>> Therefore, it is hard to know the meaning of each button
 >> ![](./Images/pos3.png)
+>>
->> need to add additional post-it to justify these
+>> Usually, workers need to add additional post-it to justify these

 * Buy when they made wrong menus
 * Be tested for studying menus with homepage or videos